 Make sure it’s dry

 Pack away a damp tent and you’re asking for trouble.
-Mildew is smelly and potentially harmful for fabrics.
-Mildew can build up in as little as 24 hours.
-To prevent it, let your tent lie flat in the sun before packing to eliminate any humidity or dampness.
+Mildew is smelly and potentially harmful for fabrics, and mildew can build up in as little as 24 hours.
+To prevent it, let your tent lie flat in the sun before you pack it to eliminate any humidity or dampness.
 If you have to pack up in the rain, remember to spread your tent out to dry as soon as possible.

 Make sure it’s clean

-While it’s important to keep dirt and debris from the interior of your tent, it’s equally important to keep the exterior clean.
+It’s equally important to keep the outside of your tent clean.
 If your tent gets dirty or muddy on a trip, wash it with a garden hose at a gentle pressure.
 If you need to, use a sponge or brush to clean it.
 Avoid using powerful household cleaners or soaps, as these can damage tent materials.
 Once it’s clean, let it dry thoroughly before packing and storing it.